 The Lucia celebration is something that Swedes themselves, and also the rest of the world consider as the most typical Swedish tradition.

-The Lucia celebration, which is considered typically Swedish today is really international when you look at the background and development of the tradition.
-Additionally, our customs around Lucia are among the most complicated during our whole year of celebration.
+The Sankta Lucia celebration, which is considered typically Swedish today, is really international when you look at the background and development of the tradition.
+Additionally, our customs around Lucia are among the most complicated of the year.

 The Queen of Light